 Get all the essential information on this page in 1 detailed infographic - click 👇 to download!

-Cognism's Video Marketer, Emily Liu, answers this question and lots more on our B2B data YouTube video.
+Cognism's Senior Video Marketer, Emily Liu, answers this question and lots more on our B2B data YouTube video.
 Press ▶️ to watch!

 According to the Cambridge English Dictionary, data is defined as: